ezralaneghent/ezralaneghent.github.io/_posts/2023-08-28-welcome-back-eyeballs.md

 Someone said to me Ezra - you got to stop overthinking it, just type some crap and throw it over the wall.
 Right, so here we are, at the gates of hell, where it’s written: “Abandon all hope, ye who enter here.”

 I don’t even understand the first three posts.
 It was part of a series (presumably?) leading somewhere, but I never wrote enough to get there, and I have long forgotten what the destination was.
 I would dig out the laptop I used a year and a half ago and figure it out, but it's in a another country.
+So the mystery must remain.

 I realise I have a kind of imposter syndrome: people might judge my (eventually?) forthcoming books by the fast typed nonsense I have written here.
 Even though it is a different medium.
 In fiction, I can spend an hour on a key 50 words, yet I wrote this 1500+ word post in around an hour.
 So that’s thirty times faster.